DeanAyalon/DeanAyalon/readme.md

 Being the sole developer, I was responsible for client communications, system design, graphics, development, networking, security, upkeep, server management, and tech support.<br>
 It was a lot, and I'm glad for it!

+In the army, medical complications have prevented my assignment to a cyber unit, and so I was sent to manage the networks and IT repairs for the Gaza division of the IDF.
+During my service I have undergone a network administration course and received a Windows technician's certificate (which I need to find 😅).

 Today, I'm working part-time for one of my clients, releasing new features, upgrading their servers, managing their networks, securing vulnerabilities - Definitely still developing software, but doing a whole lot more around it.

 ## Contact Me!
 Feel free to contact me for any reason, including:
 - Instructions, explanations and help
 - Code recommendations and feature requests
+- Collaborations - **Invite me to your projects**, I'm constantly looking for something new to work on :)
 - Hiring - As of the current commit, I am [looking for a job](./files/Resumé.pdf)!

 [![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white)](https://github.com/DeanAyalon)